shanapu/MyJailbreak/README.md

 - sm_close - Allows the Warden to close the cell doors
 - sm_laser - Allows Wthe Warden to toggle the wardens Laser pointer
 - sm_drawer - the Warden to toggle the wardens Drawer
-- sm_noblockon - Allows the Warden to enable no block
-- sm_noblockoff - Allows the Warden to disable no block
+- sm_noblockn - Allows the Warden to toggle no block
 - sm_setff - Allows player to see the state and the Warden to toggle friendly fire
 - sm_cdmenu - Allows the Warden to open the Countdown Menu
 - sm_cdstart - Allows the Warden to start a START Countdown! (start after 10sec.) - start without menu